mdavezac/LaDa/sphinx-doc/source/userguide/vasp/creating.rst

 The attribute ``vasp.encut`` is (in this case) an integer which can be manipulated as any other python integer.
 Any python object can be given.
-It will appear in the INCAR as it appears above when printed.
+It will appear in the INCAR as it appears when transformed to a string (using python's str_ function).

 If you do *not* want a parameter printed to the INCAR, i.e. you want to use the VASP_ default for that parameter, then simply set that parameter to ``None``: